At dinner with Putin, menu of Crimean flounder and Russian grievances

-ST PETERSBURG, Russia You can't say Vladimir Putin lacks a pointed sense of humor.
-The entrée at the Russian president's dinner for news agency editors on Saturday night was "Crimean flounder."
+ST PETERSBURG Russia You can’t say Vladimir Putin lacks a pointed sense of humour.
+The entrée at the Russian president's dinner for news agency editors on Saturday night was “Crimean flounder.”
 No kidding.

 As dinner was ending in the ornate Konstantinovsky Palace, Putin was asked whether he speaks regularly with U.S. president Barack Obama.